maccu71/projects/README.md

 -  Understanding different strategies in Ansible
 - `run_once` directive: Are You Sure It Runs Only Once?
 - differences between `strategy: host_pinned` and `serial:`
+- install_kubernetes.yml - Ansible playbook intended to automate installation of a Kubernetes cluster on a Ubuntu24 KVM VMs

 **3) Python - examples:**